 A landmark study, conducted by Betty Hart and Todd Risley established the importance of early language experiences.
 Described in their book, Meaningful Differences in the Everyday Lives of American Children (1995), these researchers measured the amount of language that children heard in their homes during monthly observations when children were between 6- and 36-months of age.
 Children who were exposed to higher quality and more frequent language-learning opportunities developed larger vocabularies compared to children who did not have such opportunities.
 Over time, those early differences in children's everyday language experiences made for large disparities in children's vocabulary growth over time.
 By the time children entered preschool, it was estimated that while some children were exposed to over 45 million words, others were exposed to only 10 million.
-These differences in early language experiences were later described as the 30 million "word gap,"4 and were found to be related to language, reading, and school achievement as children entered kindergarten and elementary school.5
+These differences in early language experiences were found to be related to language, reading, and school achievement as children entered kindergarten and elementary school.